dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 <img src="DAGProposedSolution1.png" alt="DAGProposedSolution.png" />

-## Context view for separate step in CI/CD
+## The Context View for a Separate Step in CI/CD

-The only difference between previous view and Context View for Separate step in CI/CD is integration of the proposed solution with existing CI/CD pipeline.
+The sole distinction between the previous view and the Context View for a Separate Step in CI/CD is the integration of the proposed solution with the existing CI/CD pipeline.

 <img src="DAGProposedSolution2.png" alt="DAGProposedSolution.png" />